Frequently asked questions

 What should I do if I have a problem with my Will Aid participating solicitor

 It is very unusual for problems to arise with a participating solicitor.
-However, because Will Aid works only through registered legal firms, you have the protection of the Law Society complaints procedure.
+However, because Will Aid works only through registered or authorised legal firms or solicitors, you have the protection of the Law Society complaints procedure.

-In the first instance you should complain directly to your solicitor about the poor service you have received.
-All solicitors have a procedure for handling complaints.
+In the first instance you should raise any concerns you have directly with your solicitor.
+All firms will have a procedure for handling complaints.

 If you've complained to your solicitor about poor service or about their bill, and you aren't satisfied with your solicitor's response, you should contact the Legal Ombudsman on 0300 555 0333, who can help to resolve your complaint for you.